b97jre/RNAannotation/README.md

 ##Create read table
-Will create a table with all the files that is below the **/path/to/reads/** that contains the suffix **fastq**.
-For paired end reads the flag **-suffix** has to be set and should contain the end of the files that seperates the files with the pairs of reads.
+Will create a table with all the files that is below the **/path/to/reads/** that contains the suffix  specified by **-suffix**.
+For paired end reads the flag **-sep** has to be set and should contain the end of the files that seperates the files with the pairs of reads.
+The names of the reads will be the part that is not covered by the suffix.

 **Code:**